Hakim (title)

 DIN and DIN are two Arabic titles derived from the same triliteral root Ḥ-K-M "appoint, choose, judge".

-Hakīm (حكيم)
+Ḥakīm (حكيم)

 This title is one of the 99 Names of God in Islam.

-Hakīm (alternative transcription Hakeem) indicates a "wise man" or "physician", or in general, a practitioner of herbal medicine, especially of Unani and Islamic medicine, like Hakim Ajmal Khan, Hakim Said, Hakim Syed Zillur Rahman, etc.
+Ḥakīm (alternative transcription Hakeem) indicates a "wise man" or "physician", or in general, a practitioner of herbal medicine, especially of Unani and Islamic medicine, like Hakim Ajmal Khan, Hakim Said, Hakim Syed Zillur Rahman, etc.